raposamillar/portfolio/README.md

 This portfolio provides links to deployed projects completed and currently in-development.

 ## Contents
 * A Night In: A collaborative application designed to make movie night at home easier.
+Built with HTML, CSS, and JavaScript.

 * Run Buddy: A mock application for a running service built with HTML and CSS.